bayesian-bee/addons/HorizonFisher/README.md

 # A note about HorizonFisher

-This version of fisher that works on HorizonXI.
+This version of fisher uses the fishing parameters and calculations that are specific to HorizonXI.
 It is not complete.
-If you would like to help with development, set `debug_messages` to `true` in horizonfisher/data/CharacterName.xml so you can better report aberrant results to Bee.
+If you would like to help with development, set `debug_messages` to `true` in horizonfisher/data/Charactername.xml so you can better report aberrant results to Bee.

-A number of changes were required to make this version work on Horizon:
-* Fish's stamina depletion rate is calculated differently on Horizon.
-On retail, it is floored prior to multiplication by 20.
-On ASB, it is floored after multiplication, and on Horizon the result is decremented by 1.
-* On HorizonXI, all rods have 30 less rod attack.
-For example, Lu Shang's has 130 on retail, and 100 on Horizon.
-* Some fish have different stamina, arrow frequency, arrow duration, and stamina depletion rates on Horizon.
+In particular, the fish_attack parameter of the rod is different on horizon, and some fish parameters are different.
+I've noted in the `rod_modifiers_by_id` table in data.lua which rod parameters have been fixed for horizon.

+This version also detects when your character is moved, or "zoned-in-place."
+See the bottom of this document for configurations.

 ## Changelog

-0.6.3.2
-* Increased default fishing re-attempts to mitigate an issue in which fishing would stop after many items are moved from inventory to satchel.
+0.7.0.0
+* Added anti-GM technology that reacts to being pos hacked or zoned.

 0.6.3.1
 * Corrected arrow_duration for forest carp.